lexian24/T4-CTGenie/README.md

 **AI-powered fetal monitoring system with 98.8% accuracy** for CTG (Cardiotocography) interpretation, providing real-time clinical decision support, similar case analysis, and evidence-based recommendations.

-**data.ipynb is the data processing and the model training and evaluation notebook.
+‼️ data.ipynb is the data processing and the model training and evaluation notebook.
 ---

 ## 🚀 Quick Start Guide